simolus3/drift/docs/content/en/docs/Advanced Features/joins.md

   return rows.map((row) {
     return EntryWithCategory(
       row.readTable(todos),
-      row.readTable(categories),
+      row.readTableOrNull(categories),
     );
   }).toList();
 });
 ```

-_Note_: `readTable` returns `null` when an entity is not present in the row.
-For instance, todo entries
+_Note_: `readTable` will throw an `ArgumentError` when a table is not present in the row.
+For instance,
-might not be in any category.For a row without a category, `row.readTable(categories)` would return `null`.
+todo entries might not be in any category.
+To account for that, we use `row.readTableOrNull` to load
+categories.

 ## Custom columns